Pradyumn26-bit/blind_assistance_wrist_band/README.md

 An Arduino-based assistive device designed to help visually impaired individuals detect obstacles and elevation changes using ultrasonic sensors.
+It generates diffrent buzzer sounds for diffrent kind of obstacles.

 Features:
 - Forward obstacle detection